th3kur3/PowerShell-Domain-Controller-Audit/README.md

 # PowerShell-Domain-Controller-Audit-Script

-A simple PowerShell script which can be copied/pasted into a PowerShell console window and retrieve auditable domain controller configuration settings.
+A PowerShell script which can be copied/pasted into a PowerShell console window and retrieve auditable domain controller configuration settings.
 This script only runs a series a queries (it does not make any modifications) and then creates a folder with a text and html document on the user's desktop named after the computer name which can then be zipped and uploaded to your favorite auditor :)

 This script needs to be run on the domain controller.
 Simply copy the entire blob of text below and paste into PowerShell.